Important Notice

 Senior Consulting Editor & Ghost Writer

-Veteran Consulting Editor and Author LAURA TAYLOR is a permanent faculty member of the Southern California Writers' Conference, a member of International Thriller Writers and the Authors Guild, and one of the original 25 Founding Members and served on the Board of Directors of Novelists, Inc. Her 20 years of editorial expertise extends across all fiction genres, non-fiction, academic texts, memoirs, and screenplays.
-The recipient of more than a dozen national writing awards and endorsements of her writing by creative luminaries Pat Conroy and WEB Griffin, she also holds a B.S.
-Degree in Criminal Justice from California State University at Long Beach.
+Veteran Consulting Editor and Author Laura Taylor is a permanent faculty member of the Southern California Writers' Conference, a member of International Thriller Writers and the Authors Guild, and one of the original 25 Founding Members and served on the Board of Directors of Novelists, Inc. Her 20 years of editorial expertise extends across all fiction genres, non-fiction, academic texts, memoirs, and screenplays and she is available as a ghostwriter for select projects.
+The recipient of more than a dozen national writing awards and endorsements of her writing by creative luminaries WEB Griffin, the late Pat Conroy and Stephen King, she also holds a B.S.
+Degree in Criminal Justice and an MA in Communications.

 LESLIE FERGUSON